-- Strategic Autonomy and Foreign Policy Reorientation: The visit reflects a shift toward reclaiming Bangladesh's autonomy in foreign affairs post-July Revolution.
-In many ways, this visit demonstrates a step in that direction, strengthening our diplomatic posture and reasserting our role in shaping our foreign policy agenda. - Trade Imbalance and Economic Cooperation: Emphasis on cooperation, MOUs signed across key sectors, addressing trade imbalance and dependency risks. - Belt and Road Initiative (BRI) Engagement: China's BRI positions it as a key player in the region, but serious challenges remain, chief among them a growing trade imbalance with Bangladesh, with a deficit of approximately USD 20 billion. - Transboundary Water Cooperation: Cooperation on transboundary water issues will introduce a new layer of complexity to regional diplomacy.
+- Strategic Autonomy and Foreign Policy Reorientation: The visit reflects a shift toward reclaiming the autonomy of Bangladesh in post-July Revolution foreign affairs.
+In many ways, this visit demonstrates a step in that direction, strengthening our diplomatic position and reasserting our role in shaping our foreign policy agenda. - Trade Imbalance and Economic Cooperation: The signing of MOUs across key sectors emphasized cooperation, particularly in addressing trade imbalances and dependency risks. - Belt and Road Initiative (BRI) Engagement: China's BRI positions it as a key player in the region, but serious challenges remain, chief among which is a growing trade imbalance with Bangladesh, with a deficit of approximately USD 20 billion. - Transboundary Water Cooperation: Cooperation on transboundary water issues initially introduces a new layer of complexity to regional diplomacy.
 This could shift existing alignments and create new tensions or opportunities for collaboration.
-Second, connectivity and cross-border communication are emerging as critical concerns. - Rohingya Crisis and China's Potential Role: Bangladesh has long anticipated more substantial support from China.
-While China has the longstanding principle of non-interference, it has also shown flexibility in other aspects of its engagement with Myanmar. - Human-Centric Development and Cooperation: Focus on healthcare, vocational education, and tech transfer. - Sustainable Partnerships and Post-LDC Graduation: China supports Bangladesh's economic transition beyond 2026. - Regional Balance and Geopolitical Implications: Balancing ties with China and India, navigating Bay of Bengal interests.
+Secondly, connectivity and cross-border communication are emerging as critical concerns. - Rohingya Crisis and China's Potential Role: Bangladesh has long anticipated more substantial support from China.
+While China has the longstanding principle of non-interference, it has also shown flexibility in other aspects of its engagement with Myanmar. - Human-Centric Development and Cooperation: Focus has been placed on healthcare, vocational education, and tech transfer. - Sustainable Partnerships and Post-LDC Graduation: China supports Bangladesh's economic transition beyond 2026. - Regional Balance and Geopolitical Implications: Bangladesh is balancing ties with China and India while navigating Bay of Bengal interests.